chikasss/nasa-themed/README.md

-## Title
-Nasa-themed API - APOD (Astronomy Picture Of the Day), Mars Rover Photo, Asteroid
+# Space-themed Nasa APIs App

 ## Description
-Space-themed application using 3 Nasa Open APIs which are APOD (Astronomy Picture Of the Day), Mars Rover Photo and Asteroids - NeoWs
+This is Space-themed application which user can explore various NASA datasets through APIs which are APOD (Astronomy Picture Of the Day), Mars Rover Photo and Asteroid NeoWs.

 ## Built With